Jeygopi/CycleGAN/README.md

 Training data was sourced from https://github.com/Raman-Lab-UCLA/Multiclass_Metasurface_InverseDesign

-Full details about generation can be found there.
+Full details about generation can be found at the link above, including the corresponding paper.